 The most exotic variety of pothos is, of course, the Cebu Blue.
 While it is categorized as an epipremnum, the long narrow shape of it’s leaves along with it’s blue-green color make it an absolute stunner!

-Epipremnums are pretty easy-going when it comes to water requirements, too.
-They have adapted to survive times of drought as well as rain abundance.
-Which means they can also tolerate an inconsistent watering schedule as a houseplant.
-However, if the soil completely dries out, plant “drooping” can happen, at which point the pothos should be watered thoroughly and allowed to drain as needed.
+Epipremnums are pretty easy-going with water requirements, too.
+They’ve adapted to survive times of drought as well as rain abundance, which means they can also tolerate inconsistent watering.

-Ever wish you could find the awe and wonder in everyday things, again?
-Join us, as we lose ourselves in the history and mystery of familiar houseplants.
+Finding awe and wonder in everyday things is one of life’s most simple and vital pleasures.
+Re-discover them again, as we lose ourselves in the history and mystery and care requirements of familiar houseplants.

 With the combination of clean water, light and heat (intensified by the glass window pane and the glass container), roots should begin to grow from the small brown nodes present along each stem.

 Pothos cuttings can also be propagated by introducing a rooting agent, then placing them in well-drained potting soil.

 However, since Pothos plants grow so happily devoid of soil in the wild, I prefer to root them in a plain glass of water without any rooting agents.
 I simply haven’t found it to be necessary, in this case.

 If you have the opportunity to root stems from different varieties of pothos, why not go wild and put them together as a combination planting.

 I like to mix them with other varieties of houseplant such as wandering jew (Tradescantia zebrina) for contrasting color and pattern.

 Part of the enjoyment of gardening is the understanding of it, from many aspects, through education.
 This journey through the world of horticulture fascinates me.
 I’m delighted to be able to share that fascination with you.